See Me, Believe Me: Causality, Intersectionality, and Interventions Improving the Appearance of Patients: Related Works

 \citet{amemiya2023thinking} developed a framework which tells how people attribute inequality to structural causes, namely instances in society that systematically advantage some and marginalize others.
-This is rampant in the medical field \citep{hall2015implicit}, with various instances of preferential treatment to those with specific insurance policies, race, income, etc. \citep{stepanikova2008effects, yearby2022structural}. \citet{amemiya2023thinking} showed that when two groups have the same abilities, but are systematically treated differently, there is a case for using between group-comparisons to build causal models.
-In medical settings, abilities are similar --- however, features can vary vastly, i.e., among those who do/do not have insurance, gender, race, age, education level, etc. Though this work focuses on race, gender, and age, we acknowledge here that there are many demographic features --- both externally observable and latent --- that can also contribute to someone experiencing testimonial injustice, particularly in medical settings.
+This is rampant in the medical field \citep{hall2015implicit}, with various instances of preferential treatment to those with specific insurance policies, race, income, etc. \citep{stepanikova2008effects, yearby2022structural}.
+They showed that when 2 groups have the same abilities, but are systematically treated differently, there is a case for using between-group comparisons to build causal models.
+In medical settings, abilities are similar --- however, features can vary vastly, i.e., among those who do/do not have insurance, gender, race, age, education level, etc. Though this work focuses on observably inferrable features (i.e., race, gender, and age), we acknowledge here that there are many demographic features --- both externally observable and latent --- that can also contribute to someone experiencing testimonial injustice, particularly in medical settings.
+Further, the degree to which the presence of testimonially unjust terms affects care can vary due to various factors like experience.
+In \cite{lane1983prejudice}, registered nurses (RNs) were shown to be more susceptible to stigmatizing and judging patients when such words were present, in contrast to nursing students.
+The presence of such words led both students and RNs to assumptions of \emph{psychological} pain and labeling the patient as \emph{difficult}.
+For students, they reported less desire to work with such patients.
+These perceptions are likely to lead to poor outcomes for patients.
+Inspired by these studies, the perspective we adopt here is that, as long as there are even some clinicians whose perceptions are going to negatively affect patients, it is worthwhile to intervene and prevent it from happening.

-\citet{beach2021testimonial} studied testimonial injustice in medical settings, but not the nuances of intersectionality as done in \citet{andrews-etal-2023-intersectionality}.
-However, as study of the degree of contribution of those features, as we undertake here, is yet to be explored.

-Having this causality formalized could be instrumental in tools like symptom checkers, and could assist in providing more reassurance in predictions at the time of diagnosis.
-Further, physicians may struggle to recognize their own use of terms that cause testimonial injustice since they may be subconsciously influenced by their own biases and treat them as facts \citep{fitzgerald2017implicit,beeghly2020introduction}.
-A tool that creates awareness of these occurrences has the potential to add confidence in the system regarding this consideration.